Back to lessons

 Compare independently: Use third-party review sites (Consumer Reports, Wirecutter) before major purchases rather than relying on the seller's information.

 Apply the 30-day rule: For non-essential purchases, wait 30 days.
-If you still want it after a month without advertising exposure to that product, it is more likely a genuine preference.
+If you still want it after a month without advertising exposure, it's more likely a genuine preference.

 Real-world example